pingcap/tidb-lightning/.github/pull_request_template.md

 <!--
-Thank you for contributing to TiDB!
+Thank you for contributing to TiDB-Lightning!
 Please read TiDB's [CONTRIBUTING](https://github.com/pingcap/tidb/blob/master/CONTRIBUTING.md) document **BEFORE** filing this PR.
 -->

 ### What problem does this PR solve? <!--add issue link with summary if exists-->